NickSarka2000/MSBA-Repo/README.md

 - **AUC Score**: 0.7705
 - **Accuracy**: 91.98%

 These results demonstrate the model's strong discriminative power, aiding in responsible lending decisions.
+When accepting future applications, the use of this model can be extremely helpful in process automation to help reduce the time needed for human review of applications.
+Automating this process will increase the number of loans that the company will be able to hold as the reduction in time from human work to the model's work is drastic.
+This will save the firm money on labor and increase their potential for profit growth with the new ability to accept more applicants.
+Given the accuracy, this model should be used in tandem with human workers so that the remaining roughly 8% of applications can be handled by humans to verify the results.

 ## 8. Results
 The model's performance highlights its utility in differentiating between likely defaulters and reliable borrowers.
 This work supports Home Credit's mission by ensuring accurate and fair assessments of creditworthiness, contributing to inclusive financial services.